nerveglobal/website-docs/versioned_docs/version-V1/what-is-nerve.md

 Nerve is a global marketplace for content consumers and content creators.
 It is the first peer to peer crowdfunding application that lets the audience decide on the content and enhances revenues for creators.

-The Nerve app gives users the ability to pool cryptocurrency and attach it to a task they want to see executed by their favorite content creator (or anyone else).
+The Nerve app gives users the ability to pool cryptocurrency and attach it to a dare they want to see executed by their favorite content creator (or anyone else).

 The use of blockchain technology within the app ensures we are committed to the following virtues: